 Here is the complete procedure to optimize images for your website:

-1. Perfect your image on Photoshop, Lightroom or any graphic editor of your choice.
+Edit your image on Photoshop, Lightroom or any other photo editor

-3. Let Wix work its magic for you to get an optimized photo that truly respects your art and meets the requirements.
+Let Wix work its magic for you to get an optimized photo that truly respects your art and meets the requirements

-On the Wix Pro Gallery control panel, you can intuitively override the settings with specific values for each image.
-Such unique control, associates to the advanced algorithms of this genius App, will provide the best quality and performance for both mobile and desktop:
+On the Wix Pro Gallery control panel, you can intuitively override the settings with specific values for each image and provide the best quality and performance for both mobile and desktop:

 Moral of the story?
-Remember that life’s a balancing act and your photography website is no exception.
+Life is a balancing act, and your photography website is no exception.